luismarques/qemu/docs/opentitan/pyot.md

 * `aliases`
   This section may be used to define string aliases to simplify further definitions.

   Note that the resulting aliases are always uppercased.
 To use an alias, use the `${ALIAS}` syntax.
   Environment variables may also be used as aliases.

   Several special variables are automatically defined:
   * `${CONFIG}` refers to the path of the configuration file itself,
   * `${TESTDIR}` refers to the default test path (see `testdir` below).
   * `${QEMU_SRC_DIR}` refers to the path to the QEMU source directory
   * `${QEMU_BIN_DIR}` refers to the directory than contains the QEMU executable.

+  Moreover, the following special variables are defined for each executed test:
+  * `${UTPATH}` absolute path to the executed OT test
+  * `${UTDIR}` absolute path to the directory containing the executed OT test
+  * `${UTFILE}` file name of the executed OT test (without directory specifier)

 * `testdir`
   This section may be used to define the default path where to look for tests to run.